THE DEFINITION OF ‘LIFE WILL GET THE BASTARDS ANYWAY’

 4) It may possibly make us take pity on our adversaries instead of anger or at least lessen the anger.

-One day, weeks ago, I leave my home in the countryside sticks and pay a visit to my nearest town with its commercial high streets and residential areas.
-I walked around one of the many residential areas which was only terrace houses that stretched on and on for many metres ahead.
-I decided to switch to a mindful state of mind while walking and what happened next, genuinely now, the new concept for Stoicism from my mindfulness to brooding thoughts was inspired.
+Alright story time, I leave my home and payed a visit to my nearest town with its commercial high streets and residential areas.
+I walked around one of the many residential areas and came across a terrace housing estate that stretched on and on for many metres ahead.
+So because it was a long walk I decided to switch to a mindful state of mind while briskly walking and what happened next, genuinely now, the new concept for stoicism from my mindfulness to brooding thoughts was manifested.

-Looking at all these terrace houses a dawning realisation came to mind ‘out of all these houses, someone must be going through some terrible adversity in life.
+Looking at all these terrace houses a dawning realisation came to mind and I thought: ‘out of all these houses, someone must be going through some terrible adversity in life.
 Yet, I’ve no hand in causing their suffering I don’t know these people, I don’t wish it upon them but whether I like it or not these circumstances happen anyway.’
+Think of this scenario, each house I passed had its own particular circumstances of woe.
+In one of those houses someone is grieving for the loss of a loved one but then as Seneca says: “Who is grieved at the loss of what is not his own?” – the next one is facing problems with their own health, then the house next door to that there’s relationship troubles, the next one has financial troubles struggling to scrap up enough to pay the rent and have their heads remain above water a while longer.

 “How sweet it is to watch from dry land when the storm-winds roil